lasher-r/motosense/Process/README.md

 The wiring was still relatively simple, just add the multiplexer between the sensors and the arduino:

 ![tca](20190601_153602.jpg "tca")
 Note that in this picture I hook up the sensors to pins sd0, sc0, sd1, and sc1.
 I have since moved them to sd2, sc2, sd7, and sc7.
 The code reflects the 2 and 7 connectons because I'm writing this considerably after the fact.
+Also the tca isn't being powered in this picture, vin and gnd should be connected.

 The code needs a few changes: